-purpose regulatory approach than changing the rules in the NERR.108 AGL stated that the AEMC did not provide a cost-benefit analysis with evidence that the guideline is the best option to achieve the NERO and a similar analysis for alternative solutions.109 AGL notes that an assessment on consumer benefits and detriments against the costs to industry, is the basis of Regulatory Impact Statements across the public sector.110
+purpose regulatory approach than changing the rules in the NERR.
+AGL stated that the AEMC did not provide a cost-benefit analysis with evidence that the guideline is the best option to achieve the NERO and a similar analysis for alternative solutions.
+AGL notes that an assessment on consumer benefits and detriments against the costs to industry, is the basis of Regulatory Impact Statements across the public sector.

-- Retailers also mentioned that if the AER is to develop a guideline, it must undertake a cost-benefit analysis.111 AGL noted that in general, the lack of formal, consistent cost-benefit analysis under AER guidelines can impose unnecessary regulatory burden and costs on retailers.112 Alinta noted the AER must be required to clearly demonstrate the net benefits of the changes introduced as they will increase retailers' costs to serve and therefore, the affordability of energy to consumers.113 - Some retailers also noted that they are best placed to understand customer needs, and not the AER.114 AGL stated that the AER behavioural insights and research should not replace retailer's insights and customer research.115 Energy Australia noted that changes to billing requirements require a thorough understanding of the needs in the market and consumer preferences and that decisions should be subject to consumer behavioural testing.
+- Retailers also mentioned that if the AER is to develop a guideline, it must undertake a cost-benefit analysis.
+AGL noted that in general, the lack of formal, consistent costbenefit analysis under AER guidelines can impose unnecessary regulatory burden and costs on retailers.
+Alinta noted the AER must be required to clearly demonstrate the net benefits of the changes introduced as they will increase retailers' costs to serve and therefore, the affordability of energy to consumers. - Some retailers also noted that they are best placed to understand customer needs, and not the AER.
+Half AGL stated that the AER behavioural insights and research should not replace retailer's insights and customer research.
+Energy Australia noted that changes to billing requirements require a thorough understanding of the needs in the market and consumer preferences and that decisions should be subject to consumer behavioural testing.
 EnergyAustralia noted that it is preferable to encourage retailers to deliver better outcomes to consumers as they are best placed to understand their needs and have direct interactions with them.
-It was also mentioned that the ability of the AER in updating the guidelines will be limited to their knowledge of changes to consumer preferences and market developments.116 - In submissions to the draft determination, stakeholders also considered that the flexibility proposed for the billing guideline could have adverse impacts.
-For example, cost risks to retailers given the uncertainty regarding the triggers for, and the materiality, of future changes.117 The South Australian Department for Energy and Mining also noted that consumers will have to adapt to those changes (e.g. language, terminology, format, content) and therefore, consumer literacy could be at risk.118 Origin suggested that any changes to billing requirements should be a consequence of clearly identified failures in the market.119
+It was also mentioned that the ability of the AER in updating the guidelines will be limited to their knowledge of changes to consumer preferences and market developments.
+He was also mentioned that the ability of the AER in updating the guidelines will be limited to their knowledge of changes to consumer preferences and market developments. - In submissions to the draft determination, stakeholders also considered that the flexibility proposed for the billing guideline could have adverse impacts.
+For example, cost risks to retailers given the uncertainty regarding the triggers for, and the materiality, of future changes.
+The South Australian Department for Energy and Mining also noted that consumers will have to adapt to those changes (e.g. language, terminology, format, content) and therefore, consumer literacy could be at risk.
+Origin suggested that any changes to billing requirements should be a consequence of clearly identified failures in the market.